 Councillor Rod Fyffe (Representative of the Board of the Municipal Association of Victoria.
 Appointed Sep.
 2012)

-Rod Fyffe has been a Councillor for the Greater Bendigo City Council since 1996 and Mayor in 2004, 2005 and 2011.
+Representative of the Board of the Municipal Association of Victoria) Rod Fyffe has been a Councillor for the Greater Bendigo City Council since 1996 and Mayor in 2004, 2005 and 2011.
 He a member of the Board of the Municipal Association of Victoria (MAV) representing Rural North Central Victoria.
-He is also a member of the Insurance Committee, Chair of the Environment Advisory Group, Chair of the Arts and Culture Committee and a member of the Professional Development Reference Group at MAV.
+He is also a member of the Insurance Committee, Chair of the Arts and Culture Committee and a member of the Professional Development Reference Group at MAV.
 Cr.
-Fyffe is a Member of the Ministerial Advisory Council on Libraries, a Member of the State Library Public Libraries Advisory Committee and an alternate representative on the Australian Packaging Covenant Council.
+Fyffe is a Member of the Ministerial Advisory Council on Libraries, a Member of the State Library Public Libraries Advisory Committee and a member of the Australian Packaging Covenant Council.
 He has been awarded the Victorian Councillor Service Award – 20 Years.